 Depending on how severe the disease is will determine whether it requires conservative treatment or surgery.

 Treatment consists of rest from any aggravating activity or exercise and maintaining range of motion in the hip through mobility exercises.
 In particular, exercises to maintain abduction of the hip (moving the leg out sideways) and internal rotation of the hip.

 Treatment will depend on the age of the child and the severity of the condition but may include bed rest, crutches, traction, a plaster cast, leg brace or surgery in extremely severe cases.
 Arthroscopic (keyhole) surgery is done to remove loose bodies within the joint and repair damaged cartilage (chondroplasty).

 Perthes' disease will usually resolve over time as the athlete grows as long as it is managed properly.
 Athletes can return to sport when they are free of symptoms.
 With competitive young athletes managing injuries and diseases is important.
-This may mean changing sporting activitiy for a while, or reducing the volume of training and focussing on quality.
-For example a young soccer player may play once or twice a week and substitute other activities such as swimming, or light technical training.
+This may mean changing sporting activity for a while, or reducing the volume of training and focussing on quality.
+For example, a young soccer player may play once or twice a week and substitute other activities such as swimming, or light technical training.